sheffieldnlp/fakenewschallenge-teaching/README.md

 ## Getting Started
 First. **You should have installed git if you do not already have it**.
 Git can be installed on the university computers from the Software Centre or from the git website/your package manager if you use your own laptop.

-To download the data, you should first clone the clone repository from the git bash prompt.
+To download the data, you should first clone the repository from the git bash prompt.
 This downloads the library files.
 But does not download the data.

     git clone https://github.com/sheffieldnlp/fakenewschallenge-teaching